eichc/ilbai-final-project/README.md

 Cam Eich and Satyam Patel

 ## Overview
 This is our final project for Professor Selmer Brinsjord's Intro to Logic-Based AI course in the Fall '25 semester.
-Our goal is to develop a logical model that represents the rules and constraints of Rush Hour puzzles in first-order logic, then use ShadowProver and Spectra to automatically solve given puzzles.
+Our goal is to develop a logical model that represents the rules and constraints of Rush Hour puzzles in first-order logic, then use Spectra to automatically solve given puzzles.

 ## Architecture